 Gas fuelled Combined Heat & Power/cogeneration integrates the production of electrical power along with the usable thermal heat, in one single, highly efficient process.

-Gas fired CHP is the most commonly used cogeneration technology and is the most reliable and efficient of all CHP technologies.
-The technology can be used for natural gas cogeneration systems and with LPG/Biogas systems.
+Gas fuelled CHP is still the most commonly used cogeneration technology in the UK and is the most reliable and efficient of all CHP technologies.
+The technology can be used with Natural Gas cogeneration systems and with LPG/Biogas systems.

-Helec design and supply a comprehensive range of gas fuelled Combined Heat & Power solutions ranging from 7.5 kWe through multiple sizes up to 1mWe +.
+Helec design, size and supply a comprehensive range of gas fuelled Combined Heat & Power solutions ranging from 7.5 kWe through multiple sizes up to 1mWe +.